btroncone/learn-rxjs/operators/conditional/defaultifempty.md

 ###### TL;DR: Use given default when empty, or null

 The **deafultIfEmpty** will mirror the output emitted by the source observable.
-If, however, the source observable completes without emitting any value, the operator will emit the default value provided in the parameter (null is emitted if there is no parameter).
+If the source observable completes without emitting a value, the operator will emit the default value provided in the parameter (null is emitted if there is no parameter).

 ### Examples